CyrilleMesue/cyrillemesue.github.io/processor/from-zero-programming-to-ai.md

 1. Python 3 Programming Coursera Specialization
 2. Machine Learning free Coursera course
-3. AI for Everyone Coursera course
-4. Deep learning Coursera Specialization
+3. Deep learning Coursera Specialization
-5. AI for Medicine Coursera Specialization
+4. AI for Medicine Coursera Specialization
-6. Work on a real world AI based project
+5. Work on a real world AI based project

 I will give details about each of these resources in the following paragraphs.
 Note, these resources are only courses.
 You will need to find the related literature by yourself if you wanna go deeper into each topic.